 Management is responsible for the other information included in the annual report.
-The other information comprises the introductory and statistical sections but does not include the basic financial statements and our auditor's report thereon.
-The schedule of compensation paid to the members of the board of aldermen and the schedule of insurance in force are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Towns of Newellton and St. Joseph, Louisiana Jointly Owned Gas Line Operations and Maintenance Fund Financial Statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.